Logxn/PokemonGo-Bot/.github/ISSUE_TEMPLATE.md

 -> DONT OPEN A NEW ISSUE IF YOU DONT USE THE NEWEST VERSION!

-If you do not respect the development team, your issue gets closed without any comment
+If you do not respect them, your issue gets closed without any comment

 #########################################################################